|Understand your MSDS with the MS-Demystifier

 A chemical formula expresses the exact composition of a molecule or substance using the chemical abbreviations of the chemical elements.

 A chemical element is a substance that can not be separated into simpler substances by chemical means.
-There are approximately 114 known chemical elements, 83 of which are naturally-occurring.
-Common examples include carbon, hydrogen, sodium and iron.
+There are currently 118 known chemical elements of which 94 are naturally occurring (albeit some of those occur only in minuscule quantities).
+Common examples of chemical elements include carbon, hydrogen, chlorine, sodium and iron.

 The smallest basic unit of a chemical element that can enter into chemical reactions is called an atom.